 The SOA as a Service is completed throughout the course of a year, during a 12 day time period.
 There are multiple planned checkpoints and assessments.
 You can view the entire agenda below.

 The remediation planning playbook is the overview document of all system controls with an overall indication of the user impact, cost, and urgency of the recommendation.
 This includes columns for customer urgency, owner, and due dates.
 This is included in the SOA as well as during each of the program checkpoints in the SOA as a Service.
 Click the image below to see a sample of the RPP document.

 Knowledge Transfer and Closeout Deck

-Once our team and our Microsoft engineers work with you to determine the action items, system controls and the overall details from the email security, identity protection, security principles and securing O365 services workshops will be provided back to you in a concise report and KT deck to be used over time during the next SOA engagement or SOA as a Service checkpoint.
+Workshops will be provided to you in a concise report once our team and Microsoft engineers collaborate to determine the action items, system controls, and the overall details from the email security, identity protection, security principles, and securing O365 services.
+A KT deck will be used over time during the next SOA engagement or SOA as a Service checkpoint.

 SOA as a Service Deliverables

-The SOA as a Service will include all of these deliverables plus: continued security recommendations, and trend reporting of remediation and planning.
+The SOA as a Service will include all of these deliverables plus continued security recommendations, trend reporting of remediation, and planning.

 Office 365 SOA Engagement Structure Agenda

-A Solution Health Assessment is a three-day proactive engagement led by Dynamic Consultants Group with your key stakeholders to review project objectives, processes, and technology, risks, and more.
-The result is a tailored solution assessment to achieving your project goals.
+A Solution Health Assessment is a four-day proactive engagement, led by Dynamic Consultants Group, with your key stakeholders to review project objectives, processes, and technology, risks, and more.
+The result is a tailored solution assessment to assist you in achieving your project goals.
 Get a true view of your project and how our team can help you navigate the transition from project failure to project success.

 |Workshop Day||Workhop Objectives||Internal Team Needed||Workshop Leader|